andreimarincas/twitter-wars/README.md

 ##Running
 <br />
+First of all, start Apache Server and MySQL server in MAMP.

 ###Fetching Twitter Data
 <br />
 To connect to and consume the Twitter stream via the Streaming API: <br /><br />